-Recruitment and Selection Procedure
+3. Recruitment & Selection Procedure

-All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
+- All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
 Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
-A curriculum vitae will not be accepted in place of the completed application form.

-Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications, the school's Safeguarding Policy and Equal Opportunity Policy for Staff are available to download from the school's website and can be printed and forwarded to applicants on request.

-The applicant may then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
-All shortlisted applicants will be tested at interview about their suitability to work with children.
+A curriculum vitae will not be accepted in place of the completed application form. - Applicants will receive a job description and person specification for the role applied for. - Application forms, job descriptions, person specifications and the School's child protection policy are available to download from the School's website/printed and forwarded to the applicant upon request. - If shortlisted, the applicant will then be invited to attend a formal interview at which his/her relevant skills, abilities and experience will be discussed in more detail.
+All shortlisted applicants will be tested at interview about their suitability to work with children. - Interview panels always include at least one member, and usually more, trained in Safer Recruitment procedures.

-If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following:
+If it is decided to make an Offer of Employment following the formal interview, any such offer will be conditional on the following: